myklst/template-ansible-role-boilerplate/README.md

 Ansible role README file structure
 ----------------------------------

-Include the below section in your Ansible role README.md:
+Use the below structure for your Ansible role README.md:
 ````
 ansible-role-xxx
 ================